 Family Therapy And Support, A Harbor Within The Storm

 If you choose, you can integrate your family into your treatment.
-Family counseling and support is dual purpose—it strives to rectify damage done to both parties, uprooting negative thought processes, behaviors and emotions, and replacing them with positive and healthful ones, in a way that garners healing for both the person in treatment, and their family members.
+Family counseling and support is dual purpose—it strives to rectify the damage done to both parties, uprooting negative thought processes, behaviors, and emotions, and replacing them with positive and healthful ones, in a way that garners healing for both the person in treatment and their family members.